 As of August 1, 2012 I completed the CAGS (Certificate for Advanced Graduate Studies) Educational Leadership program at Plymouth State University, earning certification for K-12 School Principal.
-I am currently working to earn a Doctor of Education in Learning, Leadership and Community through Plymouth State University.
-I finished all coursework in summer of 2019, and have entered the dissertation phase.
-My research topic is: cultural competence in school leaders in international schools.
+On July 18, 2020 I defended my dissertation and earned a Doctor of Education in Learning, Leadership and Community through Plymouth State University.
+My research topic was: An exploration of cultural competence in school leaders in international schools.

 I am originally from the lakes and mountain region of Plymouth, NH.
 After high school, I headed for warmer climates and became a Blue Devil, while attending Duke University to earn my Bachelor of Arts with a Public Policy Studies major.
 After college, I joined the Peace Corps and taught fish farming and HIV/AIDS education in a small village in northern Zambia.
 After finishing that amazing two-year experience, I started a Master of Education program through Plymouth State University and then moved to Cairo, Egypt to start my teaching career.
 I worked my first year at Misr American College as a seventh and eighth grade math teacher and grades one through four computer teacher.
 I then worked at the American International School of Egypt for the next three years as an eighth grade pre-algebra and algebra teacher, as well as team leader.

 I met my husband my first year in Cairo, and we now have two lovely daughters, Sophia and Isabella.
-They are twelve-year-old identical twins, and are in seventh grade as of August 2019.
+They are thirteen-year-old identical twins, and are in eighth grade as of September 2020.